suadev/docker-workshop-with-react-aspnetcore-redis-rabbitmq-mssql/README.md

 (https://github.com/vishnubob/wait-for-it)
 - redis and rabbitmq containers are faster than mssql container on starting and accepting connections.That's why api service waits only mssql.
-- mssql, redis and rabbitmq volumes are exist and active by defauls in docker-compose.yml -React hot-reloading is working on development environment.
+- mssql, redis and rabbitmq volumes are exist and active by defauls in docker-compose.yml
+- React hot-reloading is working on development environment.

 ## Sample Screencast